yt-project/yt/doc/source/developing/releasing.rst

 Doing a Minor or Major Release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is simpler than a bugfix release.
-First, make sure that all
-deprecated features targeted for removal in the new release are removed from the
-``main`` branch, ideally in a single PR.
-Such a PR can be issued at any point
-between the previous minor or major release and the new one.
-Then, create a new
+Simply create a new
 series branch off of the ``main`` branch (for example ``git switch -c yt-4.5.x``)
 and push the new branch up to the yt repository.